Kavindu03-dev/Snake-Game/netlify-deploy/README.md

 4. Choose "Deploy manually"
 5. Upload all files from this folder
 6. Your game will be live!

+### Method 3: Git Repository (Recommended)
+1. Push this folder's contents to a Git repository
+2. Connect your repository to Netlify
+3. Set publish directory to the root or this folder
+4. Netlify will automatically deploy on commits

 ## Game Features